 In itself it was nothing profound: a post-prandial envy of her slim refined elegance from my standpoint of stumpy dark ordinariness.
 But the next stage of the holiday brought about equivalent experiences: we reached a campsite in a village near Zermatt, up in the Swiss mountains, where people go to walk and climb and ski and cycle and paraglide.
 Walking past the van all the time were couples and families staying in tiny little tents, and I found myself admiring (/envying?), just as much as the pale prettiness of the girl glimpsed before, the straight up and down of the combats and walking boots and neat plaits and scrubbed faces of the campers here.
-There was one girl especially, cycling up one of the mountain passes as we drove down: with flushed clear features, and holding my gaze with a mixture of pain and envy as we passed her.
+There was one girl especially, cycling up one of the mountain passes as we drove down: with flushed clear features, and holding my gaze with a mixture of pain and envy as we passed her in our enormous cowavan.
 I think none of it was as simple as jealousy on my part.
-I felt myself drawn to these three contrasting lifestyles in equal measure and without contradiction, and I think this response was the consequence of my feeling like something of a blank slate, an unmoulded lump of clay, a cipher for any number of potential lifestyles, appearances, attitudes.
+I felt myself drawn to these three contrasting lifestyles (the glamorous one, the outdoorsy, the athletic) in equal measure and without contradiction, and I think this response was the consequence of my feeling like something of a blank slate, an unmoulded lump of clay, a cipher for any number of potential lifestyles, appearances, attitudes.

-Perhaps this is why the whole process of recovery lasts so long and is so difficult: because you have to find a new self, or a new way of living without one.
-Everything was so simple before, in this sense: I was simply anorexic, cared about nothing more than about food, had my physique determined by this, and my thoughts, and my activities (such as they were), and my outlook on the world.
+Perhaps this is why the whole process of recovery lasts so long and is so difficult: because you have to find a new self, or a new way of living without one, with an urgency that is otherwise rare in life.
+Everything was so simple before, in this sense: I was simply anorexic: cared about nothing more than about food, had my physique determined by this, and my thoughts, and my activities (such as they were), and my outlook on the world.
 Now I feel that despite having habits, some from the old days, some new, the connective tissue that might make them meaningful, legitimate, or necessary, has gone, and needs replacing, or substituting with something -- even just a confidence that that sort of thing is superfluous.